FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

 The robot needs to know about how many volts are required to move the drivetrain forward.
 It uses the *SimpleMotorFeedforward* class to compute the feedforward voltage.
 The *Ramsete* command uses [Feedforward](../../Concepts/Control/classicalControl.md#feedforward) control to maintain its trajectory.
 Since we already know information about the computed trajectory the feedforward handles the control actions that we already know must be applied to make the system track its reference trajectory.

-The *DifferentialDriveKinematics* of the robot is required, which allows us to use the trackwidth (horizontal distance between the wheels) to convert from chassis speeds to wheel speeds.
-The following example can be used for the Romi.

-    public static final double kTrackwidthMeters = 0.142072613;
-    public static final DifferentialDriveKinematics kDriveKinematics =
-        new DifferentialDriveKinematics(kTrackwidthMeters);

-For more information on differential drive kinematics see the [Kinematics](../../Concepts/Dynamics/kinematics.md) module.

 We need to set the nominal max acceleration and max velocity for the robot during path-following.
 The maximum velocity value should be set somewhat below the nominal free-speed of the robot.
 The following parameter values were obtained from System Identification on the Romi.

       // Max speed and acceleration of the robot